swoogles/zio-ecosystem/zio_world_presentation.md

   - ZIO-config
     -  A solid, middle-network library that is green on both sides
   - ZIO-nio
-    - If you are comfortable with ZIO-nio, you might be able to help dependent projects upgrade
+    - You might be able to help dependent projects upgrade
-  - TrazactIO
-    - For active PR
+    - Show active PR